I Can Love You

 "I Can Love You" is a song by American recording artist Mary J. Blige.
 It was written by Blige along with her sister LaTonya Blige-DaCosta, Rodney Jerkins, and Lil' Kim for her third album, Share My World (1997), with Jerkins producing the song and Lil Kim having featured vocals.
-In addition, the song also features a sample of the song "Queen Bitch," a track from Kim's debut album Hard Core (1996), co-written by Carlos Broady and Nashiem Myrick.
-"I Can Love You" was released as the second single from Share My World in the US, where it reached number 28 on the Billboard Hot 100.
+The contains elements of the song "Queen Bitch," a track from Kim's debut album Hard Core (1996), co-written by Carlos Broady and Nashiem Myrick.
+Due to the inclusion of the sample, they are also credited as songwriters.